 The five stripe flag is often used when a simpler design for the lesbian flag is needed.
 For example, a Reddit user from r/actuallesbians said “5-stripe can be used for nail polish”.

-Lipstick Lesbian Flag
+The Lipstick Lesbian Flag and Controversy

-The lipstick lesbian flag is one created to represent “lipstick lesbians”, or lesbians who present as traditionally feminine, but are still exclusively attracted to women.
+The lipstick lesbian flag is one created to represent “lipstick lesbians,” or lesbians who present as traditionally feminine, but are still exclusively attracted to women.
 While the different colored stripes on this flag don’t have their own specific meanings, the general pink hue of this flag is meant to represent femme lesbians, while the big red kiss mark in the top left corner represents the aforementioned nickname, “lipstick lesbians”.

 This flag was created in 2010 by blogger Natalie McCray, on her blog This Lesbian Life.
 Since this flag only represents one type of lesbian, it’s not as widely used as the five or seven stripe flags.
 It’s also important to note that McCray has been criticized for comments that she made that were deemed as racist, transphobic and biphobic, which may have led to this flag’s decline in popularity.

-Orange Butch Lesbian Flag
+The Orange Butch Lesbian Flag

 There’s also a lesbian flag specifically meant for masculine-presenting lesbians, commonly known as “butch lesbians”.
 It has seven stripes of various shades of orange and yellow, with each stripe having its own meaning.